donnex/pylansforsakringar/README.md

 # pylansforsakringar

 A Python library for accessing bank data from Länsförsäkringars online bank.
-It uses both web scraping and an available JSON API that the browser uses.
+It uses an available JSON API that the browser uses.

 ## Usage